keoko/passa-paraula/README.md

 You can also play it online on http://passa-paraula.herokuapp.com/index.html

 ## Next steps
-- pass init state by GET query-string
+- align preferences button in nav
+- align team name in nav
-- init-state: team name, color, time, letters
+- update status when letters change
+- position letter circle
 - test it with: cljs.test
 - check re-frame framework: https://github.com/Day8/re-frame
 - improve HTML elements positioning